gabrielSpassos/calculator-file-to-bytes/README.md

 # Bytes Calculator

-Project the calculate the bytes value of an file.
+Project the calculate the bytes value of a file.

 #### Usage
 * Put the file in the root folder